AdobeDocs/analytics.es-ES/help/technotes/ga-to-aa/reports/acquisition-reports.md

 ## Análisis de costes

 Este informe muestra los datos de rendimiento de visitas, costes e ingresos de los canales de marketing de pago.
-Adobe ofrece un producto específico para proporcionar información, denominado Adobe Advertising Cloud.
-Si su organización está interesada en utilizar este producto, póngase en contacto con el equipo de cuenta de Adobe.
+Adobe Advertising, a separate product, provides this functionality.
+If your organization is interested in using this product, contact your Adobe Account Team.